conda/conda-docs/README.rst

 Docs
 ====

-To build the docs you need the `continuum_sphinx_theme`.
-You can install this with
+The docs have several dependencies.
+You can install them all with

-    conda install -c asmeurer continuum_sphinx_theme
+    conda install -c asmeurer conda-docs-deps

 Then run